US Congress introduces resolution commending Bangladesh, its socioeconomic progress

 The US is the largest export market for Bangladesh and one of the largest sources of foreign direct investment, it said, adding the nation of Bangladesh has also contributed to the US economy through bilateral trade and international security cooperation in return.

-The resolution said the American people appreciate the generous and indispensable role that Bangladesh performs in accepting and sheltering more than 1 million Rohingya people from a genocide perpetrated by its neighbour, Myanmar.
-The United States has contributed the largest amount of humanitarian aid to address this crisis, totalling more than $2 billion.
+The resolution said the American people appreciate the generous and indispensable role that Bangladesh performs in accepting and sheltering more than 1 million Rohingya people from a genocide perpetrated by its neighbor, Myanmar.
+The United States has contributed the largest amount of humanitarian aid to address this crisis, totaling more than $2 billion.

-It said the American people welcome that Bangladesh is one of the world's largest contributors to the United Nations' peacekeeping efforts globally.
-Both countries seek to enhance their people-to-people and government-to-government relationship for shared prosperity.
+It said the American people welcome that Bangladesh is one of the world's largest contributors to United Nations' peacekeeping efforts globally.
+Both countries seek to enhance their people-to people and government-to-government relationship for shared prosperity.

-The resolution mentioned that Bangladesh has expressed gratitude to the United States for contributing more than 100 million doses of the COVID-19 vaccine to the people of Bangladesh.
+The resolution mentioned that Bangladesh has expressed gratitude to the United States for contributing more than 100 million doses of Covid-19 vaccine to the people of Bangladesh.

 The resolution said the American people recognize and commend the nation and people of Bangladesh as they celebrate five decades of independence.
 The United States extends its sincere determination to remain a constructive partner of Bangladesh in achieving mutual economic, social and national security objectives now and into the future, the resolution concluded.